 Run Facebook ads

-The best thing to do is test different advertising solutions, then keep track of your metrics (e.g. clicks, engagement, sales, etc.) Take note of the numbers, then use those insights to determine your ROI.
-This will help you figure which ad types are right for you and how much to budget for Facebook advertising.
+Take note of the numbers, then use those insights to determine your return on investment (ROI).
+This will help you determine which ad types are right for you and how much to budget for Facebook advertising.

 Marketing on Instagram